top of page

 Poem, “Mississippi in Three Parts” selected as winner by Ely Shipley, presented by Landlocked Magazine

-2018 Community Excellence Award presented by University of Minnesota’s Gender and Sexuality Center for Queer and Trans Life
+2018 Winner of the Community Excellence Award presented by University of Minnesota’s Gender and Sexuality Center for Queer and Trans Life

 • Honored for contributions to the queer and trans community for the 2018 QTIPOC Conference with other conference planning team members